Baton raises $10.5M to create ‘drop zones,’ where truckers can hand off freight – TechCrunch

 In the trucking industry, “dwell and detention” times are the enemies of efficiency, profits and drivers.
-More than two billion hours are lost each year due to dwell —the time spent at a distribution yard or facility — and detention — the gap between when unloading or loading is supposed to begin and when it actually does.
+More than two billion hours are lost each year due to dwell — the time spent at a distribution yard or facility — and detention — the gap between when unloading or loading is supposed to begin and when it actually does.

-Baton, a San Francisco-based startup developed out of 8VC’s incubator program, has developed a business that it believes will solve these long-standing problems truckers.
+Baton, a San Francisco-based startup developed out of 8VC’s incubator program, has developed a business that it believes will solve these long-standing problems for truckers.
 The company’s name gives a hint at its business model.
 Baton is developing a network of drop zones, 24-hour facilities it has sub-leased from partners, that are located outside of busy urban centers.
 Long-haul truckers can pull up and leave their loaded trailers at these drop zones.
-Baton then partners with local fleets of Class 8 trucks that will arrive at the drop site, grab the load and then take the freight to its final destination.
+Baton then partners with local fleets of Class 8 trucks that will arrive at the drop site, grab the load and take the freight to its final destination.

 The startup developed a software platform that coordinates vehicles, drop-zones, warehouses and local drivers through a single API.
 Customers also receive live automated updates via API as loads are delivered.